nsrau/azure-docs.it-it/articles/cognitive-services/LUIS/troubleshooting.md

 ## <a name="whats-new"></a>Novità

-[Altre informazioni](whats-new.md) sulle nuove funzionalità di Language Understanding Intelligent Service.
+[Altre](whats-new.md) informazioni sulle novità di Language Understanding.

 <a name="luis-authoring"></a>